Bistable reaction equations with doubly nonlinear diffusion: Existence of TWs

-exactly as in \emph{Step2} of the proof of part (i).
-We proceed as before and we obtain that there exists $c_0 > 0$ such that for $0 < c < c_0$, the \emph{null isocline} is composed of two disjoint branches: the left one, linking the points $O(0,0)$ and $R_c(0,c^{1/(p-1)})$, and the right one, connecting $S(1,0)$, $A(a,0)$, $(a,c^{1/(p-1)})$ and $(1,c^{1/(p-1)})$.
+exactly as in \emph{Step 2} of the proof of part (i).
+W.r.t. to the bistable framework, the situation here is ``inverted''.
+In the case in which there exists a unique global maximum point of $f_{m,p}(X) := mX^{\frac{\gamma}{p-1}-1}f(X)$ in $[0,a]$, we obtain that there exists $c_0 > 0$ such that for $0 < c < c_0$, the \emph{null isocline} is composed of two disjoint branches: the left one, linking the points $O(0,0)$ and $R_c(0,c^{1/(p-1)})$, and the right one, connecting $S(1,0)$, $A(a,0)$, $(a,c^{1/(p-1)})$ and $(1,c^{1/(p-1)})$.
 For $c > c_0$, we have again two branches: the upper one linking $R_c(0,c^{1/(p-1)})$, $(a,c^{1/(p-1)})$ and $(1,c^{1/(p-1)})$, whilst the lower one joining $O(0,0)$, $A(a,0)$ and $S(1,0)$.
-As before, the two branches approach as $c \to c_0$, and they touch at a point when $c = c_0$.
-We point out that for $c < c_0$ we obtain symmetric \emph{null isoclines} respect to the previous case (cfr. with Figure \ref{fig:ISOCLINESTYPEC}).
+As before, the two branches approach as $c \to c_0$, and they touch at a point when $c = c_0$. \\ If $f_{m,p}(\cdot)$ has more than one global maximum point in $[0,a]$ the analysis is very similar to the bistable case and we refer the reader to \emph{Step 2} of the proof of Theorem \ref{THEOREMEXISTENCEOFTWSPMEREACTIONTYPEC}.
 Again we see that if our $c_{\ast}$ exists, then it has to be $c_{\ast} < c_0$.
 The qualitative shape of the \emph{null isoclines} for reactions of type C' in the cases $0< c < c_0$ and $c > c_0$ is reported in Figure \ref{fig:ISOCLINESTYPECPRIME}.
-We stress that the shape of \emph{null isocline} in the rectangle $[0,a]\times[0,c^{1/(p-1)}]$ is (of course) the same of the one found for Fisher-KPP reactions in the rectangle $[0,1]\times[0,c^{1/(p-1)}]$ (cfr. with \emph{Step1} of Theorem 2.1 of \cite{AA-JLV:art}).
+We stress that the shape of the \emph{null isoclines} in the rectangle $[0,a]\times[0,c^{1/(p-1)}]$ is (of course) the same of the one found for Fisher-KPP reactions in the rectangle $[0,1]\times[0,c^{1/(p-1)}]$ (cfr. with \emph{Step 1} of Theorem 2.1 of \cite{AA-JLV:art}). \normalcolor

-\emph{Step3: Existence and uniqueness of a critical speed $c = c_{\ast}$}.
-As we have explained in \emph{Step1}, we have to prove the existence and the uniqueness of a speed $c_{\ast} = c_{\ast}(m,p)$ such that $T_{c_{\ast}}$ links $R_{c_{\ast}}(0,c_{\ast}^{1/(p-1)})$ and $A(a,0)$ with corresponding TW profile vanishing in a half-line.
-Consequently, the proof of this fact coincides with what proved in \emph{Step3} of Theorem 2.1 of \cite{AA-JLV:art}, substituting the point $S(1,0)$ with $A(a,0)$.
+\emph{Step 3: Existence and uniqueness of a critical speed $c = c_{\ast}$}.
+As we have explained in \emph{Step 1}, we have to prove the existence and the uniqueness of a speed $c_{\ast} = c_{\ast}(m,p,f)$ such that $T_{c_{\ast}}$ links $R_{c_{\ast}}(0,c_{\ast}^{1/(p-1)})$ and $A(a,0)$ with corresponding TW profile vanishing in a half-line.
+Consequently, the proof of this fact coincides with what was proved in \emph{Step 3} of Theorem 2.1 of \cite{AA-JLV:art}, substituting the point $S(1,0)$ with $A(a,0)$.